Asabeneh/30-Days-Of-Python/27_Day/27_python_with_mongodb.md

 ### Getting Connection String(MongoDB URI)

-Copy the connection string only link and you get something like this
+Copy the connection string and you will get something like this

 ```sh
 mongodb+srv://asabeneh:<password>@30daysofpython-twxkr.mongodb.net/test?retryWrites=true&w=majority
 ```

 Don't worry about the url, it is a means to connect your application with mongoDB.
-Let's replace the password placeholder with the passed you use to add a user.
+Let's replace the password placeholder with the one you used to add a user.
 **Example:**

 ```sh
 mongodb+srv://asabeneh:123123123@30daysofpython-twxkr.mongodb.net/test?retryWrites=true&w=majority
 ```

 Now, I replaced everything and the password is 123123 and the name of the database is thirty_days_python.
-This is just an example, your password must a bit strong than this.
+This is just an example, your password should be stronger than this.

-Python needs a mongoDB driver to access mongoDB database.
-We will use _pymongo_ with _dnspython_ to connect our application with mongoDB base .
-Inside your project directory install pymongo and dnspython.
+Python needs a mongoDB module to access mongoDB database.
+We will use _pymongo_ with _dnspython_ to connect our application with mongoDB base.
+Inside your project directory install _pymongo_ and _dnspython_.

 ```sh
 pip install pymongo dnspython